ghislainbourgeois/charmed-5g-docs/index.rst

 Starter pack
 ============

+Charmed 5G is a ready for operation open source 5G network - based on the Open Networking Fundation project.

 **A single sentence that says what the product is, succinctly and memorably.** consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.